Meet Our Team

 Laura B. Guilliams, MA, RYT

 Director of Crisis Services

 Laura joined the SARA team in October 2016, managing our 24-Hour Crisis Hotline, Volunteer Crisis Advocate program, and Advocacy program.
-Laura also teaches Hatha yoga, offering free, trauma-informed yoga for survivors at our administrative office.
-She earned a B.S. in Communication from Radford University, an M.A. in Educational Leadership from the University of Central Florida, and an RYT-500 yoga teacher certification from The Breathing Space in Blacksburg, Va.
-Laura has worked in the field of crisis intervention for more than 15 years both at non-profits and in higher education and has been teaching yoga since 2014.
+Laura also teaches yoga, offering free, trauma-informed yoga for survivors at our administrative office.
+She earned a B.S. in Communication from Radford University, an M.A. in Educational Leadership from the University of Central Florida, an RYT-500 yoga teacher certification from The Breathing Space.
+Laura is also a certified accessible yoga teacher and an Accessible Yoga Ambassador.
+She has worked in the field of crisis intervention for more than 15 years both at non-profits and in higher education and has been teaching yoga since 2014.

 Dina Hackley-Hunt, MA

 Dina joined SARA in October 2018 and facilitates our Education and Community Outreach program in the Roanoke Valley community.
 She earned her B.A. in Psychology and Speech Communications from UNC-Chapel Hill and her M.A. in Liberal Studies from Hollins University.
 She has more than 25 years of experience working with youth, youth-serving professionals, and community organizations.
 Additionally, she is the owner of Catalyst Training and Consulting and presents workshops on a variety of topics, including stress management and cultural competency.
 Dina also enjoys traveling, reading and knitting.